 ABOUT THE FARMERS

-Elizabeth, Steve, and Aydin Gabriel started the farm & school in 2012 after many years working in farming production and education.
+Elizabeth, Steve, and Aydin Gabriel started the farm & school in 2012 after many years working in farming and education.
 In addition to running the farm, they are involved with several efforts within the Finger Lakes Region of NY to improve the sustainability and equity of the food system.

 Steve is Extension Specialist for the Cornell Small Farms Program focused on mushroom production and agroforestry.
 He brings a diverse background in forestry, farming, and ecology to his work as a forest farmer, educator, and mentor.
 He co-authored the book Farming the Woods and in 2018 authored Silvopasture.

 Our farm is where we aim to leave a forest in our footsteps.
 We explore techniques that restore forest ecosystems, build soil, and preserve water quality while producing food, medicine and materials.
-We harvest maple syrup, mushrooms, and raise ducks and sheep in diverse habitats over the roughly 40 acres of land we steward.
+We harvest maple syrup, mushrooms, and raise sheep in diverse habitats over the roughly 40 acres of land we steward.